JeffreyBenjaminBrown/digraphs-with-text/README.md

 *  ch = change
 *  ins = insert
-*  mbr = member
-*  - in a a k-ary Rel, there are k AsPos Roles for k members to play,
-*  - plus one more Role for the Tplt (which must be k-ary) to play
+*  mbr = member.
+In a a k-ary Rel, there are k AsPos Roles for k member Exprs, plus one more AsTplt Role for the Tplt (which must be k-ary)
 *  pos = position
 *  rel = relationship
 *  sub = substitute